telerik/maui-docs/knowledge-base/collectionview-scrollbar-visible-android.md

 ## Description

-Currently the CollectionView's scrollbars are not be visible by default on Android devices.
-There is a requirement to make the scrollbar always visible to enhance user experience.
+Currently, the CollectionView's scrollbars are not visible by default on Android devices.
+I want to make the scrollbar always visible to enhance user experience.

 This KB article also answers the following questions:
-- How to enable the vertical scrollbar in CollectionView on Android?
+- How to enable the vertical scrollbar in the CollectionView on Android?
 - How to customize the scrollbar appearance in a MAUI CollectionView on Android?
-- How to use a custom drawable for the scrollbar thumb in Android MAUI applications?
+- How to use a custom drawable for the scrollbar thumb in an Android MAUI applications?

 ## Solution